riyoth/dotfiles/README.md

 First install the useful package from the appropriate file in ./packages

 Add the following to `/etc/zsh/zshenv` on your systemes or  `$ZDOTDIR/.zshenv` on shared system.
-This will update configuration directory
+This will update configuration directory.
+You can also run those command in your current terminal

 ```
 # XDG Variable
 export XDG_CACHE_HOME="$HOME/.cache"